shangqilu/shangqilu.github.io/_pages/about.md

 ### Publications

-In publications marked with `**', authors are ordered alphabetically (by last name), as is a convention of theory papers.
-In the other publications, authors are ordered by contribution.
+In publications marked with `**', authors are ordered alphabetically, as is a convention of theory papers.

 - Shangqi Lu and Yufei Tao. **Proximity Graphs for Similarity Search: Fast Construction, Lower Bounds, and Euclidean Separation.
 To appear in the Proceedings of ACM Symposium on Principles of Database Systems (PODS), 2026.
 - **Shangqi Lu**, Ru Wang, and Yufei Tao.
 Interactive Graph Search Made Simple.
 Proceedings of ACM Conference on Management of Data (SIGMOD), 2025. [pdf](http://shangqilu.github.io/files/mypapers/sigmod25.pdf)